rhastie/build-nmos-cpp/README.md

 - Mellanox SN2000, SN3000 and SN4000 Series switches
 - Mellanox Bluefield family of SmartNICs (operating natively on the SmartNIC ARM cores)
 - NVIDIA Jetson AGX Xavier Developer Kit (even though not tested the container should function on all NVIDIA AGX platforms)
-- Raspberry Pi RPi 3 Model B and RPi 4 Model B (both Raspbian's standard 32-bit and the new experimental 64-bit kernel have been tested)
+- Raspberry Pi RPi 3 Model B and RPi 4 Model B (both Raspbian's standard 32-bit and the new experimental 64-bit kernels have been tested)
 - Standard Intel and AMD Servers running the container under Ubuntu Linux - Both bare-metal and virtualised environments have been tested.

 ## How to install and run the container